-We also took a river cruise in and this was a tranquil and pleasant way to take in the beautiful surrounding country and to watch the world go by.’
-We also managed to sample some local cuisine – always a must!’
-We had some interesting pork kebabs that are cooked on stalks of lemon grass and are then placed in light rice paper with salad leaves and banana and finally dunked in a light, sweet chili sauce – yum!’
+We also took a river cruise in and this was a tranquil and pleasant way to take in the beautiful surrounding countryside and to watch the world go by.
+We also managed to sample some local cuisine – always a must!
+We had some interesting pork kebabs that are cooked on stalks of lemongrass and are then placed in light rice paper with salad leaves and banana and finally dunked in a light, sweet chilli sauce – yum!
 We also tasted some beef wrapped in loi leaves, again very delicious!

 ‘Til next time

 (Harriet and Ben’s trip is proudly sponsored by the Nam Hai)